ETCDEVTeam/sidekick-doc/README.md

 On mainnet:

 - Accept data `d` from a transaction created only by a whitelisted address.
 - Store data `d` and return, say, `sha3(d1,d2)`.
-We want the return value to be confirmable (reproducible) outside of the contract.
+We want the return value to be confirmable (reproducible) outside of the contract, and for the return value to be useful for establishing verified current and past checkpoints.
-- Probably limit the amount is `d`s that can be stored.
+- Limit the amount is `d`s that can be stored.

 On sidenet:

 - Pretty much the same as on mainnet.

-#### PoA consensus in adhoc javascript

-The core idea of [ETCDEVTeam/tx2poa](https://github.com/ETCDEVTeam/sidekick-tx2poa) is for designated "Authority" nodes to use "incomplete proof of authority transactions" to assert their _authorship_ of the blocks they mine by broadcasting their participation in the round along with a piece of a signed hash that together with data provided in a candidate winning next block can be used by any node to verify that the candidate winning block must have actually been mined by the authority miner.

-For practicality, the proposed spec relies on a mock `ethash-test` PoW consensus scheme, which basically means that it's super easy to mine new blocks.
-Although this is far faster and cheaper than running the PoA alongside PoW, the PoA scheme is PoW-implementation agnostic.

-Please read through the repo's README and code comments for more implementation details.

 ## Notes and limitations

-- Most of this code is pseudo code.
+- Most of this code is pseudo code at this point.

 ## Appendix

 ### Technical requirements

-#### Generic consensus
+#### Generic consensus mechanism
 - Any node `n` must be able to determine the validity of any given block `b`.
 - Every node `n` must validate each block `b` independently.
-- In case of an invalid block `'b`, it must not be added `n`'s canonical chain.
+- In case of an invalid block `b'`, it must not be added `n`'s canonical chain.

-#### Liaison
+#### Liaison mechanism

--
+#### Checkpoint mechanism

+#### Smart contract checkpoint storage